ALMSIVI/novel-tools-py/docs/design.md

 There can be multiple readers, in which the readers are consumed one by one; multiple Processors, in which the data goes through them one by one; and multiple Writers, in which the data is written into different formats.
 The **Worker** puts them together, creating a full work cycle.
 This is what the core tool, [**Analyze**](/toolkit/analyze_novel.py), is based on.

 Readers and writers are pretty simple; most of the magic happens within the processors.
-The toolkit needs to recognize, correct, and format the data, so at least three different kinds of processers are needed.
+The toolkit needs to recognize, correct, and format the data, so at least three different kinds of processors are needed.
 They are named **Matcher**, **Validator**, and **Transformer**, respectively.

-The data that we will be dealing with can be found [here](common/data.py).
+The data that we will be dealing with can be found [here](/common/data.py).
 It defines all the data types, and the NovelData object that will be passed between all the units.

 ## Matchers

 When we are analyzing the novel, the most important step is to figure out the volume and chapter titles.
-After we determine the location of these titles, it would be easy to deduce the what the other parts of the novel are.
+After we determine the location of these titles, it would be easy to deduce what the other parts of the novel are.
 So we will do just that at the very first step with Matchers.
 Apart from deciding whether the data is a title or not, a Matcher will also assign the title and content (if any) to the title.

 Matchers are different from the other two types of processors, in the sense that the data can only have one type.
-Therefore, an internal [Aggregate Matcher](/processors/matchers/aggregate_matcher.py) is created to short-circuit the matchers if there is a successful match.
+Therefore, an internal [Aggregate Matcher](/processors/matchers/__aggregate_matcher__.py) is created to short-circuit the matchers if there is a successful match.

 There are mainly two ways to determine whether the data is a title: